pykickstart/pykickstart/docs/kickstart-docs.rst

     the first sector of the partition containing the kernel), or none (do not install the boot loader).

+    **Note** ``bootloader --location=none`` is different from
+    ``bootloader --location=none --disabled``.  ``--location=none``
+    prevents extra installation steps that makes the target machine bootable, e.g. write to MBR on x86 BIOS systems.
+However, the corresponding RPM packages are still installed, and ``--disabled`` can be appended to prevent it. ``bootloader --disabled`` only does not prevent the installation of the bootloader and anaconda will complain if no other options are provided.

 ``--nombr``

     Install the boot loader configuration and support files, but do not